apiv/fuego/docs/app/components/md/Group.md

 # Group

 This is a logic-only component, providing callbacks for when the children finish rendering.
 This should be used when integrating with testing frameworks, or when creating your own presenter.
-The example code below shows usage with mocha.
+We would recommend using individual `Test`s instead of `Group` with testing environments, as the callback signature for `Group` is not too ideal at the moment.

 Group runs a set of `Test`s sequentially, until all have been run.
 Afterwards, it fires `onBenchmarkStop` with the collected results for all child runs.